The Reasons Behind Impossible Love

 We need to realize that idealization is a natural step in the process of falling in love, but even this is, little by little, exhausted.
 It’s important to understand that people don’t correspond to the prototypes or ideals of perfect love.
 Our choice in partners should be based on who they are and not ideals.

-This does not mean that we can’t be romantic or that our partner or relationship can’t meet some of those ideals.
+This doesn’t mean that we can’t be romantic or that our partner or relationship can’t meet some of those ideals.
 It is possible and desirable to make it happen, but there are some non-negotiable principles that we shouldn’t forget.